Where can I go? | Coronavirus Customer Hub

 Travelling to Tasmania

-Domestic travellers from low-risk states and territories are now allowed to visit Tasmania.
-Low-risk states include Queensland, the Australian Capital Territory, South Australia, Western Australia and the Northern Territory.
+Domestic travellers from low-risk states and territories may enter Tasmania, with no requirement to quarantine on arrival.
+Low-risk states include Queensland, New South Wales (excluding some regions), Victoria, the Australian Capital Territory, Western Australia, the Northern Territory and most of South Australia.

-New South Wales is considered a medium-risk area.
-Travellers who have spent time in a medium-risk area in the 14 days prior to arrival in Tasmania are required to quarantine.
+The Greater Sydney region of NSW is currently a medium-risk area.
+Travellers who have spent time in a medium-risk area in the 14 days before arriving in Tasmania are required to quarantine.

 Travelling within Tasmania